TITLE 68: PROFESSIONS AND OCCUPATIONS

 CHAPTER VIII: DEPARTMENT OF FINANCIAL AND PROFESSIONAL REGULATION

 PART 1450 REAL ESTATE LICENSE ACT OF 2000

 SECTION 1450.945 REAL ESTATE RECOVERY FUND

 Section 1450.945 Real Estate Recovery Fund

 a) Necessity of Notice

-When any person obtains a judgment in a circuit court or a United States District Court that may result in collection from the Real Estate Recovery Fund, that person shall notify the Division of the judgment in writing within 30 days after the entry of the judgment.
+When any person obtains a judgment in a circuit court that may result in collection from the Real Estate Recovery Fund, that person shall notify the Department of the judgment in writing within 30 days after the entry of the judgment.

 b) Aggrieved Person

 "Aggrieved person", as used in Sections 20-85, 20-90 and 20-105 of the Act, means a person who has suffered harm or other injury as a result of the act or omission of a licensee or an unlicensed employee of a licensee in connection with licensed activities, including licensees who are a principal to the transaction but are not providing licensed activities in the transaction, as set forth in the Act.